 Our goals and progress

 Under the Energy Efficiency and Conservation Act, EECA is charged with promoting energy efficiency, energy conservation, and renewable energy.
-We invest in initiatives which have a net national benefit to New Zealand and New Zealanders so they represent a value that is more than the cost of our investment.
+We are mobilising New Zealander's to be world leaders in clean and clever energy use.

 - Corporate documents